kat-kelly/CGRA350_project/README.md

 # CGRA350_project

+If u want to add files, create the cpp and hpp inside the work/src folder and add them in the CmakeList file before building.

 After cloneing, create an empty "build" folder inside the "CGRA350T12019_Framework" directory and use cmake to make the soulution.

 From inside the build folder..